PatrickEMcLean/DungeonMerchantStory/03-TMA-TheHomelyInn.md

 Asarah sighed and raked her hand through her long dark hair.
 From the professional side of the bar, she surveyed the Inn's common room.
 A fire crackled happily in the fieldstone fireplace, a gentleman nursed an ale on the far end of the bar and the assholes in the far corner laughed too loud and too long for a Inn and whole city that was slowly going out of business.

+There were a few local's here for dinner, but none of the traders that had been the mainstay of her business.
+All it had taken was

+And the the Adventurer's showed up.

+Merchants and trading caravans were good business.
+They came through regularly, they did good for the people in town by bringing them trade goos and, most importantly, they had coin with which to pay.

+It was, her husband, Barovold had told her, the best place in the four Kingdoms to have an in.

+Barovold had come from a long line of innkeepers